zerwes/opnsense-fail2ban/README.md

 ## caveats

 In case you use a self-signed certificate on the opnsense firewall, you must import the opnsense (ca) certificate in order to trust it.
+And the value defined in `opnsense_api_host` must be valid in terms of ssl (i.e. the value must match the CN or a DNS or IP entry from the Alternative Names).